-Hello there and welcome to Babé Crochet!
-In 2015 the company began under the name Babay Fay and after some life changing events which called for new intentions and aspirations, it was rebranded and relaunched in June 2019.
+Hello there and welcome to babé Crochet!
+In 2015 the company began under the name Babay Fay and after some life changing events which called for new intentions and aspirations, it was rebranded babé Crochet and relaunched in June 2019.

 My name is Isabelle Mounet and I'm the owner and designer of BC.
-I recently made my new home in the peaceful sealant of Littlehampton, on the English South coast.
+I am in the process of relocating from the seaside town of Brighton to the more peaceful Littlehampton, on the English South coast.

 I grew up in a small farming village of Dordogne in the French South West, moving to the South of England in my early 20s to self-improve and develop.
 I quickly realised that Great Britain was where I wanted to live and grow.

 My mother passed onto me her love for all things yarn and my father his “There is no problems but only solutions” type of attitude.
 I would like to think that both their teachings and values led me to invent the Izzy Crochet Hat Templates.

 Mid 2017 right up to mid 2019, personal matters took priority over everything else in my business.
 My trusted US retailer, Amanda Lillie from The Lillie Pad, helped me out while providing me with invaluable support and ideas.
 We rebranded Babay Fay and relaunched as Babé Crochet - brand-spanking-new to match my new life!